Middle School Math Contests

 Berkeley mini Math Tournament (BmMT)

-The Berkeley Math Tournament is an organization that aims to spread mathematics and the spirit of mathematical competition throughout the Bay Area by presenting students with interesting, hand-crafted problems.
-BmMT is a contest only for middle school students.
+An organization that spreads mathematics and the spirit of mathematical competition throughout the Bay Area with interesting, hand-crafted problems.
+BmMT is a contest only for middle school students, held each year at UC Berkeley with an online edition as well.

 Berkeley Math Tournament (BMT)